 These are fabulous moments that you feel splendid about Beer and Whisky accompanying each other.
 But there's more to this famous relationship.

 Yes you heard it right.
-Both drinks include all three of the same ingredients; water, barley and yeast.
-Of course other grains are used time to time.
-Hops, another ingredient for Beer, adds a bitterness and aroma.
+Both drinks include all three of the same ingredients; water, barley, and yeast.
+Of course, other grains are used from time to time.
+Hops, another ingredient for Beer, adds bitterness and aroma.

 In the first couple of days, during both Whisky and Beer production, identical things happen.
-First barley is wetted, laid for germination, kilned and then ground at the mills.
+First barley is wetted, laid for germination, kilned, and then ground at the mills.
 Later, the ground malt, which is now called ‘grist’, mixes with hot water in mash tuns.
 It releases sugar and becomes what we call ‘wort’.

 After this step in Whisky production, yeast is added to wort for fermentation, while in Beer production, hops are added first, and then the yeast.

 In Whisky production, after fermentation - which is simply creating alcohol using yeast and sugar - distillation takes place, evaporating alcohol from the liquid in the still and condensing it.
 Since Whisky and Beer are almost identical until the end of the fermentation phase, it is very possible to produce Whisky from Beer.

 Actually, a Californian craft distillery called Seven Stills has already done it (and Flaviaristas loved it).
-Imagine a chocolate oatmeal stout with peat smoked barley!!
+Imagine a chocolate oatmeal stout with peat-smoked barley!!
 Your palate is probably wet with desire already.